 In Dominica, there is a real clash between love and money.
 If the applicant adds the child in their application, they must pay an additional USD$25,000 for the child.
 If the child is born after the CIP applicant becomes a citizen, the cost plummets to USD$500.

-In Saint Kitts & Nevis, the inclusion of additional dependents costs US$10,000 per head, while in Antigua & Barbuda, a fee of US$15,000 applies.
+In Saint Kitts & Nevis, the inclusion of additional dependents costs US$10,000 per head, while Antigua & Barbuda applies a fee of US$75,000 for a new spouse or parent, and 25,000 for minors.
 No mention is made on their respective websites as to whether an existing application may be reopened or whether a separate one is required.

 Such stark differences in price within and between CIP countries should and will have a bearing on investors’ timing of their applications, as well as their choice of otherwise comparable programs.